The Dark (TV series)

-The Dark is an upcoming ITVX crime drama television series, adapted from the novel From the Shadows by GR Halliday.
+The Dark is a six-part ITV1 crime drama television series, adapted from the novel From the Shadows by GR Halliday.
+It aired on 12 July 2026.
 The cast is led by Laura Donnelly, Mark Rowley, Emun Elliott and Helen Baxendale.

 Premise

 A detective investigates after the body of young man is found staged in a peculiar fashion in the Scottish wilderness.